 Michael Berkeley’s guest is 92-year-old civil servant Barbara Hosking.
 With music by Elgar, Strauss, Schubert and Britten.

-Barbara Hosking was born above her father’s dairy in Penzance, back in the 1920s, and ended up in the corridors of power serving two British Prime Ministers.
-Two years ago, at the age of ninety, she decided to come out as gay, which, she says, is the best thing she’s ever done.
+Barbara Hosking was born above her father’s dairy in Penzance, back in the 1920s, and ended up in the corridors of power serving two British prime ministers.
+Two years ago, at the age of 90, she decided to come out as gay, which, she says, is the best thing she’s ever done.

 Music choices include Edward Heath conducting Elgar, Strauss’s opera Ariadne Auf Naxos, Schubert’s Winterreise, and Britten’s Billy Budd.
 And a love song in Yiddish, a language she taught herself and which she loves.